 Assuring Resilient Positioning, Navigation and Timing (PNT)

 In an age of high-speed internet, on-demand entertainment, and same-day package delivery, we’ve come to expect constant, seamless technological performance and stability.
 “We need to communicate - we pick up a phone, and it just works.”
-Kevin Coggins, vice president and lead of Positioning, Navigation and Timing (PNT) at Booz Allen Hamilton and former multi-office team leader for PNT across the U.S. Army, says.
+Kevin Coggins, vice president and lead of Positioning, Navigation and Timing (PNT) at Booz Allen Hamilton and former cross-functional team leader for PNT across the U.S. Army, says.
 But what if it didn’t?

 Coggins explains that the system enabling everything from our smartphones to bank transactions is the same one behind the majority of U.S. critical infrastructure, from power generation and telecommunications to our ability to transport goods and services.
 The Department of Homeland Security, for example, considers 13 of the nation’s 16 critical infrastructure sectors to be ‘critically dependent’ on PNT.
 Coggins asserts that the loss of PNT would cost the U.S. at least $10 billion a day.
 It’s also crucial to the functioning of military and intelligence operations and fundamental to the warfighters’ ability to maintain initiative, coordinate movements, target fires, and communicate on the move.
 GPS-delivered PNT information enables everything from radio communications and network synchronization to intelligence systems and information gathering, to cruise missiles, weapons systems, and electronic warfare.